pimvanriezen/jsh/README.md

 well with this problem domain.
 It, too, is a messy language when it comes to types.
 But it can eat text data for lunch.

-## But hold on, you want to boot into nodejs?
+## But hold on, you want to boot into NodeJS or something?

-NodeJS is a nice approach for running an asynchronous application server, but it's actually a pretty terrible environment for exactly the problem domain of "do this with that, then that with that" kind of linear batch jobs you typically want to solve in the shell environment.
+NodeJS is a nice approach for running an asynchronous application server, but it's actually a pretty terrible environment for exactly the problem domain of the do-this-with-that-then-that kind of linear batch jobs you typically want to solve in the shell environment.
 So the answer to that is no.